secture/template-nestjs/docs/project-structure.md

 # Project Structure

-The Eleve API follows a **Hexagonal Architecture** pattern, separating business logic, application logic, and infrastructure concerns.
+The API follows a **Hexagonal Architecture** pattern, separating business logic, application logic, and infrastructure concerns.
 Below is the detailed structure of the project:

 ```plaintext
 src/